November 1, 2024

 We'll review your site and tell you exactly what to fix, no strings attached.

-Negative reviews aren’t the end of the world - they’re a chance to show you care.
+Negative reviews aren't the end of the world.
+They're a chance to show you care.
 A thoughtful response can turn a critic into a fan.
-We had a client take a 2-star review and turn it into a 4-star endorsement by simply addressing the concern with empathy and quick action.
+Reviewers often raise their rating once a business addresses the concern with empathy and quick action, and everyone reading the thread later sees how you handled it either way.

 7. Optimize Your Google Business Profile

 Your Google Business Profile is often the first thing potential customers see.
 Keep it updated with fresh photos, accurate hours, and clear descriptions of what you offer.
-We helped one client refresh their profile, and it led to a surge in positive reviews almost overnight.
+A profile that looks current and complete gives people a reason to engage with it, and review volume tends to follow the effort you put into keeping it that way.

 8. Provide Excellent Customer Service

-It’s not rocket science - happy customers leave happy reviews.
+It's not rocket science.
+Happy customers leave happy reviews.
 Make sure every interaction leaves a positive impression.
-Go above and beyond, and you won’t even need to ask for reviews; they’ll come to you.
+Go above and beyond, and the ask gets easy.
+Customers who had a genuinely good experience say yes far more often than customers who had an average one.

 10. Highlight Reviews in Marketing Materials